18-year-old Corning of Silverthorne fights pain to take step toward Pyeongchang Big Air snowboard qualification

 In order to qualify for the Olympic team via the objective criteria, athletes like Corning and Hunt needed to have at least one podium finish against the competition field in the selection events, such as this week's competition at Copper.

-The U.S. slopestyle and big air team will be determined through five selection events, the final three of which take place at the Breckenridge Dew Tour this coming week, the Aspen Grand Prix from Jan.
-10 to 13 and the return to the Mammoth Grand Prix from Jan.
-17 to 20, a year after the first qualifier event.
+The U.S. slopestyle and big air team will de determined through five selection events, the final three of which take place at the Breckenridge Dew Tour this coming week, the Aspen Grand Prix from Jan.
+10-13 and the return to the Mammoth Grand Prix from Jan.
+17-20, a year after the first qualifier event.

 If three or fewer U.S. athletes meet the criteria, those athletes will automatically be named to the Olympic team.
 If four or more athletes have at least one podium finish, then those athletes will be assigned ranking points based on their two best results from the selection events.